On Extended Thermodynamics: From Classical to the Relativistic Regime: Balance Laws for Continuous Classical Media

-These principles can be incorporated into the dynamics of the medium and here the transport theorem is very helpful.
-If $R(t, \vec x)$ is any sufficiently smooth scalar function and $\phi_{t}(\hat U)$ is any smooth region of the fluid at time $t$ transported from a subregion\footnote{Here after and in order to avoid repetitions, the symbol $ \phi_t(\hat{U}) $ would stand for the evolution under $\phi_{t}$ of any arbitrary open subset $\hat U$ of U.} $\hat U$ of the initial $U$, then this theorem states that the following relation holds:

-The derivation of this formula can be found in \cite{MH} (or in any text of advanced calculus).\\ The first balance law for a continuous media expresses mass conservation.
-Classically, any continuous medium is characterized by a mass density function $\rho(t, \vec x)$ with the property that $M(V)=\int_{V}\rho d\vec x $ is the mass within $V$ (assuming $\rho(\vec x, t)$ and $V$ are sufficiently smooth for the integral to exist).
-The density $\rho(\vec x, t)$ obeys the conservation of mass principle, provided
+The first principle expresses mass conservation.
+For any continuous medium is assigned the mass density function $\rho(\vec x, t)$ with the property that the integral $M(V)=\int_{V}\rho d\vec x $ is the mass contained within $V$ (assuming here that both $\rho(\vec x, t)$ and $V$ are sufficiently smooth for the integral to exist).
+This $\rho(\vec x, t)$ incorporates the conservation of mass principle, provided\footnote{Here after and in order to avoid repetitions, the symbol $ \phi_t(\hat{U}) $ that appears in integrals stands for the evolution under $\phi_{t}$ of any arbitrary open subset $\hat U$ of U.}